Makar, Hutchinson help Avalanche force Game 7 against Stars - WHIZ News

 Colorado increased its lead to 3-1 on a goal by Rantanen that was set up on a flip pass from MacKinnon with 16:39 remaining.

+“Give Colorado a lot of credit,” Stars interim coach Rick Bowness said.
+“They’re doing a great job protecting him.”

 MacKinnon’s goal and assist give him at least a point in all 14 games this postseason.
-His 25 postseason points (nine goals, 16 assists) this season are the most by an Avalanche skater in a single postseason since Peter Forsberg had 27 in 2002.
+He’s the first player to notch 25 postseason points (nine goals, 16 assists) in 14 or less games since Wayne Gretzky with Los Angeles in 1993 (eight goals, 17 assists in 14 games).

+What stood out to MacKinnon, though, was the defensive effort.
+The Avalanche only took one penalty.

+“We were one of the best defensive teams in the regular season.
+People don’t really realize that,” MacKinnon said.
+“We really take pride in that.”

 Makar put Colorado up 2-1 midway through the second period by dropping down from the blue line, taking a pass from Rantanen and sailing the puck past Khudobin.
 Makar’s 15 points this postseason are the most by a rookie defenseman in Stanley Cup playoffs history.
 Right on his heels, though, is Quinn Hughes, who has 14 points for Vancouver.